Suraj1896273/Python-Note/OOPS.md

 - Changes in one parent class can affect many child classes.

--N ot Suitable for Small Projects
+- Not Suitable for Small Projects

 ## Method Resolution Order (MRO):-